In Your House 8: Beware of Dog: May 26

 The first match to air live on pay-per-view was a standard match between "Wildman" Marc Mero (with Sable) and Hunter Hearst Helmsley.
 Helmsley attempted to perform his finishing move, the Pedigree, when Mero countered by grabbing Helmsley's legs out from under him and performed a slingshot catapult, sending Helmsley head-first into the top of the ring post.
 Mero covered a "knocked-out" Helmsley for the pinfall.

-The next scheduled match was a Caribbean Strap match between Steve Austin and Savio Vega.
-At the beginning of the match, power to the arena and WWF satellite television trucks went out and the pay-per-view feed cut out due to a severe thunderstorm.
+The next scheduled match was a Caribbean Strap match between Steve Austin and Savio Vega but the power to the arena and WWF satellite television trucks went out and the pay-per-view feed cut out due to a severe thunderstorm.
 This match, along with the other scheduled matches, still took place but with little light in the arena and not broadcast on pay-per-view.
-The power and feed were restored just before the ring entrances for the main event match.
+The power and feed were restored for many areas just before the ring entrances for the main event match, but for some areas the feed was never restored and for those areas, Mero against Helmsley turned out to be the first and the final match on PPV feed.

 The main event of the night featured WWF Champion Shawn Michaels defending the title against the British Bulldog.
 Just before the match began, as scripted, Michaels was served a summons from Bulldog's storyline attorney Clarence Mason.
 It stated that Michaels was a defendant with the charge of "attempted alienation of affection" due to the allegation of him making advances towards Bulldog's wife (storyline and real life) Diana Smith, therefore causing strain in their marriage.
 The timing of the subpoena by Bulldog's camp was an attempt to throw Michaels off his game, giving Bulldog a better chance of winning the championship.
 During the match, as part of the script, Bulldog accidentally ran into referee Earl Hebner, knocking him out for a period of time.
 A replacement referee (Mike Chioda) continued the match.
 Shawn Michaels performed a German suplex into a pinfall combination on Bulldog.
 By this time, the original referee had regained his senses, and both referees counted the pinfall.
 Both wrestlers had their shoulders on the mat as Chioda counted Michaels' shoulders down, while Hebner counted Bulldog's down.
 Due to both wrestlers being pinned simultaneously, the match was ruled a draw and Michaels retained the WWF Championship.

 The WWE Network version of the event jumps to this match after the opening match, after which the second part of the show streams.
 None of the matches that took place in the dark are included.